 - Complete either VA Form 22-1990 or 22-5490 (applying for VA educational benefits for the first time) or VA Form 22-1995 or 22-5495 (if transferring from another school where you used VA educational benefits).
 These forms are available at www.va.gov/education/how-to-apply/.

 - Complete and submit FLC forms VA Student Intake Form (PDF) and Statement of Student Understanding Form (PDF) at start of application process.

 Note: Effective Fall 2015, the State of California has made it easier to get an education at FLC by offering in-state tuition for active military members and their dependents, as well as veterans who have been honorably discharged.
 Any veteran or dependent who meets the criteria as outlined by Assembly Bill 13 is eligible for a non-resident tuition exemption.
 Please complete the VACA Non-Resident Fee Exemption Form (PDF).

 Official college transcripts must be submitted prior to meeting with a counselor and initiating a VA education plan.
 Transcripts can be sent to the following address:

 Official transcripts can also be sent electronically to firstname.lastname@example.org, but they must come directly from the college or university.

 If you have prior college credit, schedule a one hour appointment with Counseling to complete your VA educational plan before you register in classes.
 The counselor will evaluate all prior coursework and assist you in mapping out a VA approved educational plan, which will clearly define what classes will be approved by the VA.
 The counselor will then submit a copy to the Veterans Success Center to be put in your file.

-New students will need a VA Educational Plan prior to registering for their second semester at FLC.
+New, first time college students will need a VA Educational Plan prior to registering for their second semester at FLC.